 Stevia is a thirsty herb and while I have little success growing it in the beds, it flourishes in a plastic, self-watering pot in part shade.
 I find as soon as the weather heats up, it wants to bolt to seed, so I pinch out the top leaves regularly to keep it compact.

-It is challenging to grow from seed.
+Stevia is challenging to grow from seed.
 I have attempted several times using purchased seed and fresh seed sourced from my own plants with little joy.
-It does strike cuttings in a glass of water very well!
+It is an annual so it is one of the few plants I am resigned to buy from the garden centre every year.

 A single fresh leaf is enough to sweeten a mug of tea.
-It dries quickly on a cooling rack on a clean tea towel and store well in an air-tight container.
+It dries quickly on a cooling rack on a clean tea towel and stores well in an air-tight container.

 I love scented geraniums!
 They love my sunny, dry climate and are available in so many different varieties.

-My favourite scented geranium would have to be rose geraniu.
+My favourite scented geranium would have to be rose geranium.
 A close second would be peppermint, followed by lime, apple and cinnamon scented varieties.

 Geraniums are perennials and are most easily propagated by striking cutting in a glass of water or straight into moist seed raising mix.
-Geraniums are a great herb to propagate for beginners, they are practically fail-safe.
+Robust geraniums are a great herb to propagate for beginners, they are practically fail-safe.

 The only problem with scented geraniums is their pungency.
 An infusion of the leaves will smell like eau de cologne and taste like to too.
 Not very pleasant!

-A small amount of the geranium infused sugar will sweeten, fragrance and flavour your tea.
+A small amount of the geranium infused sugar will sweeten, fragrance and flavour your tea and baking.

 There are many more herbs that can be used in herbal teas!